Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 Q. What happens when doping is discovered?

-A. We are aware that reprimands have been issued to trainers found guilty of doping but we don’t know if the law enforcement agencies are informed when class A & B drugs are found to be in use in greyhound racing.
+A. The Greyhound Board of Great Britain publishes updates about disciplinary action taken in doping cases.
+We are aware that reprimands have been issued to trainers found guilty of doping and referrals have been made to the police when class A & B drugs were found to be in use in greyhound racing.

 Q Are children allowed into greyhound racing tracks?